Thomas Kolditz

 Key speaking topics

-- In extremis leadership
+- In extremis, leadership and decision-making under threat

-- Organisational leadership capability building
+- Building leadership capability across an enterprise

 Ideal for